Kune (software)

-Kune was a free/open source distributed social network focused on collaboration rather than just on communication.
-That is, it focused on online real-time collaborative editing, decentralized social networking and web publishing, while focusing on workgroups rather than just on individuals.
+Kune was a free/open source distributed social network focused on online real-time collaborative editing, decentralized social networking and web publishing in workgroups.
 It aimed to allow for the creation of online spaces for collaborative work where organizations and individuals can build projects online, coordinate common agendas, set up virtual meetings, publish on the web, and join organizations with similar interests.
-It had a special focus on Free Culture and social movements needs.
+It had a focus on Free Culture and social movements needs.
 Kune was a project of the Comunes Collective.
 The project seems abandoned since 2017, with no new commits, blog entries or site activity.

 Technical details

 Kune was programmed using the Java-based GWT in the client-side, integrating Apache Wave (formerly Google Wave) and using mainly the open protocols XMPP and Wave Federation Protocol.
-GWT Java sources on the client side generates obfuscated and deeply optimized JavaScript conforming a single page application.
+GWT Java sources on the client side generates obfuscated and optimized JavaScript conforming a single page application.
 Wave extensions (gadgets, bots) run on top of Kune (as in Facebook apps) and can be programmed in Java+GWT, JavaScript or Python.

 The last version was under development since 2007 until 2017.
 The code was hosted in the GIT of Gitorious, with a development site and its main node maintained by the Comunes Collective.

 Kune is 100% free software and was built only using free software.
 Its software is licensed under the AGPL license, while the art is under a Creative Commons BY-SA.